 File Form 943.
 See section 8 for more information on Form 943.
-If you deposited all Form 943 taxes when due, you have 10 additional calendar days to file.
+If you deposited all Form 943 taxes when due, you may file Form 943 by February 10.

 Furnish each employee with a completed Form W-2.

 Furnish each recipient to whom you paid $600 or more in nonemployee compensation with a completed Form 1099-MISC.